Today InMiami Beach

 6. The Local House

 The Local House is the low-key South of Fifth pick, more neighborhood than spectacle.
-Its Ocean Drive address puts it close to South Pointe for a walk before or after dinner, but far enough south to feel calmer than central Ocean Drive.
+Its Ocean Drive address puts it close to South Pointe for a walk for a daytime meal, but far enough south to feel calmer than central Ocean Drive.
 It belongs on the list because not every good Miami Beach date night needs to be loud, expensive, or over-programmed.

 Dining room at The Local House in Miami Beach